hardboiledfrog/smt-zvs-driver/README.md

 https://endless-sphere.com/forums/viewtopic.php?f=14&t=47900

-*I highly recommend a fuse installed on the battery pack: http://www.ebay.com/itm/111817931948

 ## Safety Notice and Disclaimer

 All typical precautions regarding induction heaters and lithium batteries apply!
-Keep away from rings, jewelry, and electronic equipment when operating.
+Keep away from medical devices, metallic implants, rings, jewelry, and electronic equipment when operating.

+*I highly recommend a fuse installed on the battery pack: http://www.ebay.com/itm/111817931948

+Not responsible for any Darwin Award winning self-induced injuries.
+If you don't have the necessary skills then pay someone who has to build it for you and teach you how to operate it safely.
+Support your local geeks.  :)

+hbf LLC